Cissus discolor [KISS-us, DIS-kol-or], comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Plant the discolor vine in rich potting soil with extra humus.

-Ensure the soil offers fast drainage and repot the plant every two years.
+Ensure the soil offers fast drainage and repot climbing begonia every two years.

 The begonia vine plant does not need grooming, but trimming helps shape the plant as it grows on a pole or trellis.